 Walk west of Palais Royale and you’ll find another wedding-worthy beachfront venue, Sunnyside Pavilion.
 This spot has come a long way since its humble beginnings as a changing facility in 1922 - and I mean a looong way.
 It’s now a full-fledged event venue, equipped with catering, consultation services and, of course, a killer backdrop for your big day (from ornate archways to gardens, it has it all).
 Its capacity is 70 to 90 people, so don’t go overboard with your guest list.

 The Boulevard Club (1491 Lakeshore Boulevard)

 This swanky private members club is another tried and true west end option overlooking the water.
-It features chandeliers, french doors and sleek wooden accents, ideal for couples who are in the market for something with a classic, old-timey feel.
+The Boulevard Club features chandeliers, french doors and sleek wooden accents, ideal for couples who are in the market for something with a classic, old-timey feel.
 Its team can take care of everything from catering to breakdown, so you won’t have anything to worry about on your big day.
 Its largest space, the ballroom, has a capacity of 200 (or 250 without a dance floor).

 Artscape Gibraltar Point (443 Lakeshore Avenue)

-When you think of the waterfront, the Island is probably one of the first things that comes to your mind.
-While the sands of Hanlan’s Point are probably your go-to spot, you’ll have to expand your horizons to find that wedding worthy location.
+When you think of the waterfront, the Island is probably one of the first things that come to your mind.
+While the sands of Hanlan’s Point are probably your go-to spot, you’ll have to expand your horizons to find that wedding-worthy location.
 We suggest making Artscape Gibraltar Point your first stop.
 It has options available for those who want to get hitched on the sandy shores with the waves crashing in the background, on the lawn surrounded by trees and indoors (a triple threat!).
 Its capacity indoors is 270, but it can accommodate up to 2000 outdoors.

 Royal Canadian Yacht Club (2 Chippewa Avenue)